Skip to content

 Mod Manifest

 The mod manifest is a JSON file that declares what a mod provides and what it needs from the host application.
 It is distinct from the app manifest.
-The app manifest describes what the host exposes; the mod manifest describes what the mod contributes.
+The app manifest declares a surface of typed slots; the mod manifest declares the fills that engage them.

-A mod manifest declares metadata, required capabilities, script entry points, and UI fragment contributions.
+A mod manifest declares metadata, required capabilities, a script entry point, and the slot fills it contributes.
 At minimum, it requires a spec version, name, and version:

 {